Born 1984

 BNew York City, New York, USA

-Desiree Akhavan is a British-Iranian bisexual filmmaker and actress known for Appropriate Behavior (2014), which she wrote, directed, and starred in — a sharp, funny film about a bisexual Iranian-American woman navigating Brooklyn and her complicated identity — and for The Miseducation of Cameron Post (2018), which won the Grand Jury Prize at Sundance and starred Chloë Grace Moretz as a teen girl sent to conversion therapy.
-Akhavan has spoken extensively about bisexual representation and the particular invisibility of bisexual women in both straight and gay communities.
+Desiree Akhavan is an Iranian-American bisexual filmmaker and actress known for Appropriate Behavior (2014), which she wrote, directed, and starred in — a sharp, funny film about a bisexual Iranian-American woman navigating Brooklyn and her complicated identity — and for The Miseducation of Cameron Post (2018), which won the Grand Jury Prize at Sundance and starred Chloë Grace Moretz as a teen girl sent to conversion therapy.
+She also wrote, directed, and starred in The Bisexual (2018), a series exploring the particular invisibility of bisexual women in both straight and gay communities, and served as president of the Queer Palm jury at the 2015 Cannes Film Festival.
+Her 2024 essay collection, You're Embarrassing Yourself, won the Lambda Literary Award for Bisexual Nonfiction.